chipsalliance/f4pga/docs/f4pga/modules/index.md

 and **project's flow configuration**, which is a set of configuration options provided by the user through a JSON file or CLI interface.

-Thosse sources contain snippets of _module configurations_.
+Those sources contain snippets of _module configurations_.

 A _module configuration_ is a structure with the following fields: